 Blend is a powerful feature in OpenBlend that managers use to understand their employees’ individual drivers and motivators.
 This level of understanding enables effective and meaningful performance conversations and one-to-ones.
 To find out more about Blend, download the OpenBlend guide below.

-With this insight, managers are able to understand immediately what truly matters to their employees and take actions to ensure that they are aligning their performance conversations with what’s really happening amongst their team.
+With this insight, managers can immediately understand what truly matters to their employees and take action to ensure that they are aligning their performance conversations with individual drivers and motivators as well as wider business objectives.

 Improving employee wellbeing with data